2014 pro-Russian unrest in Ukraine: Odesa Oblast

 Beginning on 1 March, demonstrations began in Odesa Oblast.
 Police reported that 5,000 participated in a pro-Russian demonstration in the city of Odesa on that day.

 Rolling demonstrations continued, and on 3 March 2014, 200–500 demonstrators with Russian flags attempted to seize the Odesa Regional State Administration building.
 They demanded that a referendum on the establishment of an "Odesa Autonomous Republic" be held.

-An 'Odessa People's Republic' was allegedly proclaimed by an internet group in Odesa Oblast on 16 April.
+An 'Odesa People's Republic' was allegedly proclaimed by an internet group in Odesa Oblast on 16 April.
 Members of the Odesa anti-Maidan protest group later swore that they made no such declaration, and the leaders of the group said they had only heard about it through the media.
 The OSCE monitoring mission in Ukraine later confirmed that the situation in Odesa remained calm.

 Local anti-Maidan and pro-Euromaidan leaders in Odesa Oblast voiced scepticism about the Geneva Statement on Ukraine on 20 April.
 The anti-Maidan leaders insisted that they aimed not at secession, but at the establishment of a wider federated state called 'Novorossiya' within Ukraine.

 A hand grenade was thrown from a passing car at a joint police-Maidan self-defence checkpoint outside Odesa on 25 April, injuring seven people, and causing heightened tensions in the region.